Do you need help understanding reverse mortgages?

-A reverse mortgage, sometimes called an “equity release”, allows you to access funds from your home equity.
+A reverse mortgage, sometimes called an “equity release,” allows you to access funds from your home equity.
 With reverse mortgages, you don’t have to start making repayments on the loan until you sell, or the owner dies.
 In the latter, the home is sold by the estate and the balance of the reverse mortgage is paid off.
 For a growing class of tight-budget retirees, this may sound ideal.
-Though the decision to take out a reverse mortgage is not one to be made lightly.
+However, the decision to take out a reverse mortgage is not one to be made lightly.

 How does this differ from other home equity loans?

-There are two main types of home equity loans; a Home Equity Line of Credit (HELOC) and second mortgages.
+There are two main types of home equity loans: A Home Equity Line of Credit (HELOC) and second mortgages.
 Both of these involve interest, market fluctuations, and the other regular trappings of typical loans.

 A second mortgage is a mortgage taken from a lender other than the one your current mortgage is with.
 The second mortgage typically has higher interest rates than a HELOC and requires repayment within a year.
-You can borrow up to 80% of your home’s appraised value and approval is based on your home’s equity rather than your credit.
+You can borrow up to 80 per cent of your home’s appraised value and approval is based on your home’s equity rather than your credit.
 Your home is used as collateral for this loan.

 A reverse mortgage differs drastically from these other home equity loans.
-If you, or you and your spouse, are 55 or older and own your home you may qualify.
+If you, or you and your spouse, are 55 or older and own your home, you may qualify.
 Qualifying will also depend on your home’s condition and appraised value.
 The reverse mortgage makes payments to you based on your home equity.
 Though the interest rates are often higher than HELOC, they are much lower than that on a second mortgage.
 You will have to have paid off all loans secured by your home.
 Despite the interest, you are not required to make monthly payments.

 A different form of end-of-life planning

-The pay when you can, or “when you’re dead” model is why it is such an attractive prospect for a growing number of retirees.
+The pay-when-you-can, or “when you’re dead” model is why it is such an attractive prospect for a growing number of retirees.
 Outside of the advantage of indefinitely delaying payment, a reverse mortgage is based on your home’s value.
 Meaning, if the home is cheaper than it was when you applied, you will not be liable for the remainder.
 The balance owing is the total amount of payments you have received, along with the interest.

 This does not mean you should just go and get a reverse mortgage relying on that trend to continue when you sell or die.
 Markets fluctuate and things can always change.
-What it does mean, is that you can account for it in an educated decision.
+What it does mean is that you can account for it in an educated decision.

 There are some disadvantages too